-- Break toothpicks in half, insert into bottom of floret and begin to arrange the florets on the tree.
+- Insert a toothpick into bottom of each floret and begin to arrange the florets on the tree.

 - Wash cauliflower, break apart into florets and if using on tree, insert toothpicks.
-If using as snow around the tree, no toothpicks are needed.
+If using as snow around the tree then no toothpicks are needed.

-- Wash tomatoes and insert the 1/2 toothpick into bottom of tomatoes.
+- Wash tomatoes and insert the 1/2 toothpick into bottom of tomatoes then arrange on tree.

 - If you assemble all the vegetables in the beginning with toothpicks, the process goes much more quickly.